Arnaldgg7/ElasticSearch_Queries/README.md

 **Q3:** Find all the documents corresponding to an act or a scene of the play “Othello”.

 **Q4:** Find the documents where the text entry contains the word “Juliet” from the play “Romeo and Juliet” not spoken by Romeo.
-Do the results change if you search for “JULIET” or “juliet”?
-Explain your answer.

 **Q5:** Find the documents where the text entry contains the phrase “My love” from the play “Romeo and Juliet”.